What Shift-Left Testing Actually Means for Cloud-Native Teams

 Why most teams get stuck at Level 1

-If in-cluster testing is the gold standard, why doesn't everyone do it?
+If in-cluster testing is the gold standard, why does not everyone do it?

 The honest answer: Level 1 is easy.
-You add a linting step to your CI pipeline and you're done.
-It runs in seconds, doesn't require any additional infrastructure, and catches enough problems to feel productive.
+You add a linting step to your CI pipeline and you are done.
+It runs in seconds, does not require any additional infrastructure, and catches enough problems to feel productive.

 Level 2 requires maintaining KinD or k3s configurations in CI, which adds complexity and build time.
 Teams try it, find that it slows their pipeline from 3 minutes to 15, and either optimize it (parallel jobs, cached images) or abandon it.